 If a customer brings in a product that cannot be accepted (called non-program) it must be refused and given back to the customer.
 Direct the customer to the posters and advertising provided by the program to explain the types of products that may be returned.
 For further information, customers may be directed to:

-- PCA's website at www.regeneration.ca - Email: info@lightrecycle.ca
+- Product Care's website at www.productcare.org - Email: manitoba@productcare.org

-Abandoned non-program material or accidentally collected non-program material should be managed separate from the program.
+Abandoned non-program material or accidentally collected non-program material should be managed separate from the program

 Light Bulb Return Limit